 (Optional) Click Download bundle to download the support bundle.
 You can send the bundle to your vendor for assistance.

-support-bundle kubectl plugin is required to generate a support bundle.
+Install or update the support-bundle plugin (a kubectl plugin) before you generate a support bundle using the CLI.
+The plugin is required to generate a support bundle.

-To install the plugin, do one of the following actions:
+To install the support-bundle plugin using krew, do one of the following actions:

-If krew is not installed, run the following command:
+If krew is not installed already, run the following command:

 curl https://krew.sh/support-bundle | bash

-If krew is installed, run the following command:
+If krew is installed already, run the following command:

 kubectl krew install support-bundle